 However, when it comes to your baby’s health and well-being, you can never be too safe or too clean.
 And the truth is that whether you use infant formula or breast milk in these bottles, you have to apply the same high level of sanitation.

 It’s important to be educated about this and have the know-how to sterilise bottles to prevent contamination.
 Regular, thorough cleaning of your baby bottles and other feeding utensils should prevent any residue from forming in the first place.

 However, sterilisation is an assured way of eliminating any harmful microorganisms that could cause your baby to become sick.
 Before starting the process, you need to determine how you’re going to do that and what resources you have available.

-Hepatitis can fall into six different categories: infectious, metabolic, ischemic, autoimmune, genetic, and other.
+Hepatitis is a viral infection that can result in serious disease and inflammation of the liver.
+This illness can fall into six different categories: infectious, metabolic, ischemic, autoimmune, genetic, and other.